cartant/blog/content/til-audittime-completion-behaviour/index.md

 What I didn't know was that the completion behaviour differs.

-With `debounceTime`, if completion occurs within the time window, the operator completes immediately and emits the most-recently received value.
+With `debounceTime`, if completion occurs within the time window, the operator completes immediately and emits the most-recently-received value.
 Like this:

 ![debounceTime with completion](debouncetime-complete-widened.png)

-With `auditTime`, if completion occurs within the time window, the operator completes immediately, without emitting the most-recently received value.
+With `auditTime`, if completion occurs within the time window, the operator completes immediately, without emitting the most-recently-received value.
 Like this:

 ![auditTime with completion](audittime-complete-widened.png)

-This makes sense, as `auditTime` only emits when it receives a signal from its notifier — the timer — and its source completes before it receives a signal.
-However, it wasn't what I had expected.
+The behaviour is understandable, as the purpose of `auditTime` is to emit the audited — the most-recently-received — value when it receives a signal from its notifier — the timer.
+However, the source completes before the operator receives a signal, so there is no final emission.

+`debouceTime` is different.
+It's purpose is to emit the most-recently-received value after a source has not emitted notifications for the specified duration.
+If the source completes, the operator can be sure that no further values will be received and the most-recently-received value can be emitted.

+It makes sense, but it wasn't what I had expected.